Regent Of Ayeka’s Investiture And Presentation Of Certificate Of Office Holds

 The Regent of Ayeka, Her Royal Majesty, Barr.
 Oluyemi Bajowa’s investiture ceremony which held at the Okitipupa Local Government hall on Wednesday, the 12th February attracted distinguish guests and well wishers within and beyond Okitipupa to the event.

 In attendance to celebrate with his wife, who doubles as the Regent, was Gen. Olu Bajowa rtd, the Jagunmolu of Ikale Land and Ojagbulegun of Ayeka Land.
-Also among the dignitaries were the Majuwa of Ilutitun, Oba Idepefo and the Oniju of Ijuodo, Oba Festus Olumoyegun as well as Ayeka high chiefs (Ijamas).
+Also among the dignitaries were the Majuwa of Ilutitun, Oba Idepefo, Oniju of Ijuodo, Oba Festus Olumoyegun, Supervisory Councillors, Okitipupa Local Government, DLGA , KTP, Engr.
+B. O. M Babarinde, Members and Staff of Okitipupa Local Government as well as Ayeka high chiefs (Ijamas).

 At the investiture ceremony, the caretaker Chairman of Okitipupa Local Government Council, Omoba Abayomi Adesanya congratulated the celebrant, Princess Oluyemi Bajowa for the official recognition as the Regent of Ayeka Land.
 Adesanya said the emergence of Princess Bajowa is a pointer to the quest of the people of Ayeka to seek development, stressing that the Regent is a harbinger of development to the community.